timm/shortr/README.md

 **HOMEWORKS**

-Buse and Zimmermann offer us a list of "information needs" for software analytics:
+Buse and Zimmermann offer us a list of "information needs" for software analytics.
+Lets code up supprot for all of these... in under 1000 lines of code.

 ![docs/bi.png](docs/bi.png)